updated on 03 November 2020

 So it's clear that pro bono work can confer huge benefits in terms of developing important skills and boosting employability, in addition to serving the public good.
 It does not stop there.
 Many law teachers report that participation in live-client or other pro bono work boosts students' academic performance.
 Such experience enables students to see the law in context and to understand what it means on a deeper level.
 Lord Steyn famously said, "in law, context is all," and pro bono often provides the context to enable students to understand what experienced lawyers are talking about.

-These are times when encouraging students to work for free can be difficult – debt, the lack of clear career progression and the competitive pressures of the business environment can all deter the young lawyer from doing pro bono.
-This masks the fact though that pro bono has benefits for both the recipient and the person providing the service.
-Ultimately, perhaps, the most important benefit is the sense of personal satisfaction that doing pro bono work gives.
+These are times when working for free can be difficult – debt, the lack of clear career progression and the competitive pressures of the business environment can all deter the young lawyer from doing pro bono.
+This masks the fact though that pro bono has benefits for both the recipient and the person providing the service, including the fulfilling sense of making a valuable contribution to the community.
 As one student put it: "The most surprising thing about the whole experience was how satisfying it was to provide a solution for the client.
 It reminded me of why I decided to study law in the first place."